Work experience & volunteering

 Need to get experience without any experience?
 We’ve already covered what you need to know about work experience, but to help guide you further, here are four top tips to ensure your work experience hunt brings the best results:

-No matter where you’re at with your career, gaining some hands-on experience in the right industry is absolutely essential to help you stand out from the crowd.
-To make sure you’re not missing out, here’s a quick rundown of everything you need to know about work experience placements:
+To make sure you’re not missing out, here’s a quick rundown of everything you need to know about work experience placements.